CSC1-1101-TTh9-S21/ps4/README.md

 4. After reading in the file, open a file to write to called `filestats.txt`.

 5. Write out to `filestats.txt` the information you kept track of while reading in the input file, as well as the average number of characters per line **formatted with two digits after the decimal point**.

+Here is a completely made-up example of what the output file you create should look like:

 ```
 File Statistics